List of oldest documents: 31st century BCE

-25th century BC
+25th century BCE

 The Palermo Stone, a stele, containing the names of Pharaohs and other information, is made of basalt.
-Fragments of the piece exist, with some of them reportedly found in Memphis, Egypt and others in Middle Egypt.
-The primary piece that is referred to as the Palermo stone is currently on display in Italy, having been purchased by a Sicilian lawyer named Ferdinand Guidano in 1859.
+Fragments of the piece exist, with some of them reportedly found in Memphis and others in Middle Egypt.
+In 2025, the primary piece that is referred to as the Palermo stone is on display in Italy, having been purchased by a Sicilian lawyer named Ferdinand Guidano in 1859.

+The Diary of Merer (also known as Papyrus Jarf) is the name for papyrus logbooks written over 4,500 years ago by Merer, a middle ranking official with the title inspector (sHD).
+Buried in front of man-made-caves that served to store boats at Wadi al-Jarf on the Red Sea coast, the papyri were found and excavated in 2013.

-21st century BC
+21st century BCE

-According to the Guinness World Records, the oldest surviving love poem, a balbale, in the world is of Sumerian origin and written in cuneiform, discovered in Nippur, dated to 2031 BC, called Istanbul #2461 by archaeologists.
-Written on a clay tablet measuring 10.7 x 6 x 3.1 cm, it is believed to have been written by a bride of the Sumerian king Shu-Sin, who reigned between 2037 BC and 2029 BC.
-The tablet is on display at the Istanbul Museum of the Ancient Orient.
+According to the Guinness World Records, the oldest surviving love poem, a balbale, in the world is of Sumerian origin and written in cuneiform, discovered in Nippur, dated to 2031 BCE, called Istanbul #2461 by archaeologists.
+Written on a clay tablet measuring 10.7 × 6 × 3.1 cm, it is believed to have been written by a bride of the Sumerian king Shu-Sin, who reigned between 2037 BCE and 2029 BCE.
+The tablet is on display at the Istanbul Archaeology Museums.

-18th century BC
+18th century BCE

-Dating back to 1800 BC, to the Old Babylonian period, a clay tablet containing a recipe for squab was found, written in Akkadian cuneiform.
-No measurements, cooking times, nor preparation or cooking methods are given, stating only that one should cut the pigeon in half and make a mixture of water, fat, salt, breadcrumbs, and milk-soaked herbs, among the herbs onions, leeks, garlic, and an herb called "samidu", the modern equivalent is referred to as semolina, hard grains left after the milling of flour.
+Dating back to 1800 BCE, to the Old Babylonian period, a clay tablet containing a recipe for squab was found, written in Akkadian cuneiform.
+No measurements, cooking times, nor preparation or cooking methods are given, stating only that one should cut the pigeon in half and make a mixture of water, fat, salt, breadcrumbs, milk-soaked herbs including onions, leeks, garlic, and an herb called "samidu", which was the equivalent of modern semolina.

-The complaint tablet to Ea-Nasir, a clay tablet written in Akkadian cuneiform found in Iraq, is the first recorded customer complaint.
+The complaint tablet to Ea-nāṣir, a clay tablet written in Akkadian cuneiform found in Iraq, is the first recorded customer complaint.
 It was written by a customer named Nanni, who complains that copper which he purchased from the merchant Ea-Nasir was of the incorrect grade.